Allen carries No. 19 Wisconsin to 35-28 win over Nebraska - WHIZ News

 Wisconsin will clinch its fourth Big Ten championship game appearance in the last six years if it wins its regular-season finale at Minnesota.
 Wisconsin is tied with No. 18 Iowa for first place in the West but owns the tiebreaker advantage because it beat the Hawkeyes 27-7 on Oct.
 30.

+Allen’s performance came with Gordon watching as an honorary captain.
+Allen, who considers the Denver Broncos running back an idol and an inspiration, said it was surreal to shake his hand and talk to him before the game.

+“It started with the 408 against Nebraska,” Allen said.
+“At the time, I was just finishing up my fifth-grade season.
+I honestly didn’t know if I even liked football at that point.
+I saw that game and that’s kind of what sparked it all for me, trying to be like him one day.”

-Allen, who had 22 carries Saturday, has rushed for over 100 yards in each of Wisconsin’s last seven games.
+Allen, who had 22 carries, has rushed for over 100 yards in each of Wisconsin’s last seven games.
 The 17-year-old had totaled 12 carries during Wisconsin’s 1-3 start.

+He has rushed for a total of 401 yards in the two games since fellow running back Chez Mellusi suffered a season-ending knee injury.
+Mellusi was Wisconsin’s leading rusher at the time he got hurt.

+“He wants to do it for the guy next to him,” offensive tackle Tyler Beach said.
+“I think that’s where his maturity is right now.
+It’s on a whole different level for a guy as young as he is.”

 Allen went through the right side of the line, headed toward the sideline and easily shed safety Myles Farmer’s tackle attempt inside the 30.

-Nebraska got a first down from the Wisconsin 11 in the final minute.
-But after right tackle Bryce Benhart committed a holding penalty that pushed the Cornhuskers back 10 yards, Martinez threw four straight incompletions.
+The Cornhuskers drove to Wisconsin’s 11-yard line in the final minute but ended up losing the ball on downs at the 21.
+After right tackle Bryce Benhart committed a holding penalty that pushed the Cornhuskers back 10 yards, Adrian Martinez threw four straight incompletions.

-Nebraska coach Scott Frost received an unsportsmanlike conduct penalty after the fourth-down incompletion, perhaps believing Hicks made contact with the receiver before the throw arrived.
+Nebraska coach Scott Frost received an unsportsmanlike conduct penalty after the fourth-down incompletion, apparently believing Hicks made contact with the receiver before the throw arrived.

+“I didn’t get an explanation,” Frost said.
+“I was too angry to ask for one.”

 Martinez went 23 of 35 for 351 yards with one touchdown and two interceptions, both by Collin Wilder.
 He became Nebraska’s all-time leader in career total offense with 10,792 yards.
 Tommy Armstrong Jr. had 10,690 yards in total offense with 10,690.